MeloShadow/DGM1600/README.md

 # DGM1600

-10:42pm
+10:46pm
 still 32 degrees in West Valley

 Utah Jazz vs Detroit Pistions

-100-72 Jazz up
+103-72 Jazz up
-4 minutes left in the game, basiclaly over
+Timeout and most likely all the starters are done for the night